stain/ro-crate-paper/manuscript.md

 Given the stage of the specification, these tools have been primarily targeted to developers, essentially providing them with the core libraries for working with RO-Crates.
 Another target has been that of research data managers who need to manage and curate large amounts of data.

-We argue that the adoption of simple web technologies in the RO-Crate specification has led to the rapid development of this wide variety of tools.

 | Tool Name | Targets | Language / Platform | Status | Brief Description |